Tickets & Ways to Pay

 You can access information about planned disruption at stations on our planned engineering work page or through National Rail Enquiries, which will give details of the accessibility of rail replacement services.

 Changes to working facilities at stations will be posted as an alert message on the corresponding National Rail Enquiries station page.
-We have also introduced messages about non-working lifts to our station customer information systems so that when a train is going to be calling at a station where the lift is currently not working, this will automatically be announced on the station display so passengers can make alternative arrangements with our staff.
+We have also introduced messages about non-working lifts to our station customer information systems so that when a train is going to be calling at a station where the lift is currently not working, this will automatically be announced on the station display so customers can make alternative arrangements with our staff.

 If any facilities have been changed from what you expected or booked, our staff will work with you to find the best travel solution for you.